oduold/topupmama/README.md

 ## Official Documentation

-Documentation for the API can be found on the [Topmama API Documentation website](http://ec2-3-91-209-87.compute-1.amazonaws.com:8000/api/v1/documentation).
+Documentation for the API can be found on the [Topupmama API Documentation website](http://ec2-3-91-209-87.compute-1.amazonaws.com:8000/api/v1/documentation).

 ## License